schlosstom/GrafHista/README.md

 ## Examples:
-There are are ready some example logs under **logs/examples** for plaing around,
+There are are ready some example logs under **logs/examples** for plaing around.

 #### OS logfile

-external path: logs/examples/messages.txt
+I've already prepared a path where later on a supportconfig can be linked.
+So far 'logs/examples' can be linked to 'logs/sc' to access the messages.txt example file. external path: logs/sc/messages.txt

 Labels:
 - **job:** messages
 - **host:** ext
-- **filename:** /var/log/examples/messages.txt
+- **filename:** /var/log/sc/examples/messages.txt

 Please adjust the date around **2023-02-03** in Grafana Dashboard